-Shaun Stone/IEUA stated that the project is located at the recycled water pump station at RP-5.
-The project is to increase pumping efficiency and delivery to the southern service area.
-The scope consists of piping system surge protection and install a new surge control system.
-This project is fully funded by California Clean Water State Revolving Fund Program.
-IEUA received five bids in July 2018 and T.E.
+Shaun Stone/IEUA stated that the recycled water pump station is located at RP-5.
+Mr. Stone reviewed the scope of work, which consists of maximizing recharge and beneficial use of recycled water, replacing non-functional valves, upgrading valves, flow meters, and pressure regulating valves.
+This project is 50% funded by the California Clean Water State Revolving Fund Program.
+IEUA received five bids in July.
+T.E.
 Roberts was the lowest responsive responsible bidder at \$2,023,600.
-If the project is awarded this month, it will be completed in August 2019.
-Mr. Stone requested the Committee recommend to the IEUA Board of Directors to award the contract to T.E.
-Roberts.
+If the construction contract is awarded in August, the project will be completed in August 2019.
+Mr. Stone requested that the Committee recommend to the IEUA Board of Directors to award the construction contract to T.E.
+Roberts for \$2,023,600.